• About Us

 • The account has to be an individual account.
 It can’t be a joint account as the advantages of the tax shelter are controlled on individual basis using SIN.

-• If you did not contribute the whole amount his year, you can contribute the remaining in any later year.
+• If you did not contribute the whole amount this year, you can contribute the remaining in any later year.
 The room for deposits carries forward, same as RRSP.

 • If you have taken money out of the account, you can redeposit these amounts in the future without losing the room available in your TFSA.
-You have to pay attention to annual and total limit of contribution to TFSA.
-If you have small amount on the TFSA account than you can withdraw and deposited money back any time during the year.
-But if you always contributing maximum amount in to this account than you have to be careful when you withdraw and depositing money back during the same calendar year.
-For example, if the person invested a total of allowed maximum and would like to withdraw $3,000, than this amount will be available for re-deposit only in the following year in addition to any standard deposits.
+You must pay attention to annual and total limit of contribution to TFSA.
+If you have small amount on the TFSA account than you can withdraw and deposit money back any time during the year.
+But if you always contribute maximum amount into this account than you have to be careful when you withdraw and deposit money back during the same calendar year.
+For example, if the person invested a total of allowed maximum and would like to withdraw $3,000, then this amount will be available for re-deposit only in the following year in addition to any standard deposits.
 RRSP programs do not allow this kind of withdrawal, if you have withdrawn money from your RRSPs, your limit (RRSP contribution room) will not increase the following year.

 Let’s focus on what we are not supposed to do:

-• Pay close attention to the process of depositing and withdrawing money into a TFSA.
-For example, if you never contributed into this account your maximum allowable limit in 2021 is $75,500.
-If you deposit $6,000, take it out in two months and re-deposit the same amount after one month (all transactions during one calendar year) you are within limits.
-The deposits will go on record as $12,000, which is still below total allowed limit for this year.
+• Also please pay close attention to the process of depositing and withdrawing money into a TFSA.
+For example, if you never contributed into this account your maximum allowable limit in 2024 is $95,000.
+If you deposit $7,000, take it out in two months and re-deposit the same amount after one month (all transactions during one calendar year) you are within limits.
+The deposits will go on record as $14,000, which is still below total allowed limit for this year.
 However, if you deposited maximum every year and perform same operation as described above, you will have to pay penalties, as the limit for the previous years has already been used up.
-In a current year these transactions will exceed your limit of $6,000.
-You will be forced to pay a penalty of $60 for every month from the time you exceeded your limit until the end of the year, which may sum up to quite a bit.
+In a current year these transactions will exceed your limit of $7,000.
+You will be forced to pay a penalty of $70 for every month from the time you exceeded your limit until the end of the year, which may sum up to quite a bit.

-Deposits into TFSA can be in a form of investments or guarantees.
-If we talk about guaranteed investments, currently, we can open an account with interest higher than the big banks offer, without locking your money in.
+• We work with various financial institution and ready to open TFSA for you in any of them.
+Deposits into TFSA can be in a form of investments or guaranteed.
+If we talk about guaranteed investments, currently, we can open TFSA account with interest higher than the big banks offer, without locking your money in.
+You can use your money any time, all transactions are free of charge.

 Our office hours are: 9 a.m. to 9 p.m., Monday through Friday and Saturdays by appointment.